rbong/vim-flog/EXAMPLES.md

 2. Type in `git c<Tab> master` to check out the master branch if you are not already on it - it will automatically complete to `:Floggit checkout master`.

-The graph will be updated after master is checked out, which will happen on any command.
+The graph will be updated after master is checked out.
+This will also happen on any command.

+You could also use the mapping `co<Space>` to enter `:Floggit checkout `.
+Use `g?` to view a full list of mappings.

 The master branch can also be completed, so if you don't have many branches you may be able to type `m<Tab>` to complete master.

 3. Press the `a` key to toggle showing all commits.